nickmeldrum/SOLID-workshop/solid-workshop.md

  * SRP: why important? because if a class does 1 thing it is less likely to have to change therefore things that depend on it are depending on something more dependable
  also: helps us with the composobility of the software as each class does 1 thing

+ in order to extract a repsonsilbiity we will probably have to affect dependencies, adding feature envy which design smell to choose? look at code churn in your repo... look at things which have lots of efferent couplings... will be affected by change look at complexity - things with more classes should be redesigned

 Class Design Principles
 =========================